SuvarnaSN/AIL/Project-2/README.md

 6. ### Model Training & Evaluation
    We train using 3 algorithms 1.
 Logistic Regression, Random Forest and XGBoost.
 Out of all 3 XGBoost gave us better performance.

-7. ### Visualisation
+7. ### Visualization
-   We then visualise the comparison of the output obtained from all 3 algorithms and compare which one is better.
+   We then visualize the comparison of the output obtained from all 3 algorithms and compare which one is better.